 - Ask new enquirers how they heard about you.

-Monitor how your campaign is working
+Monitor how well your campaign is working

 - Consider what kind of sales are produced.
 Are they large repeat sales with good margins, or small one-off sales that generate little profit?